ChristopherBrix/vnncomp_automation/README.md

 # VNN-COMP Automation

-This repository provides the code that was used to automate the [VNN-COMP 2022](https://vnncomp.christopher-brix.de).
+This repository provides the code that was used to automate the [VNN-COMP](https://vnncomp.christopher-brix.de).

 In the future, it will be updated to improve the process for the next iteration.